wazo-platform/wazo-platform.org/website/uc-doc/api_sdk/rest_api/troubleshooting.md

 What you can do:

-- check that the Swagger API spec is accessible: when choosing an API in the Swagger menu, copy-paste the URL of the top text box ending with `api.yml` into your browser.
+- check that the OpenAPI spec is accessible: when choosing an API Console, copy-paste the both parts (IP + .../api.yml) of the URL of the top text boxes into your browser.
 - check the HTTP requests/answers in your browser debugging tools
 - check that the daemon is running: in a console, type: `wazo-service status`
 - check the log files of the daemon in `/var/log/<daemon>.log` (see also: